b3nkang/analysis-unlocker-extension/README.md

 Pin the extension to your Extensions bar if you want - it will automatically adjust your Chess.com UI to include an "unlock analysis" button.

+You will be able to unlock analysis from two pages: your home page (chess.com/home) or your public-facing profile page (chess.com/member/your-username).
+In both locations, the unlock analysis buttons will be found next to where your game history is traditionally displayed.

 # How to unlock analysis:
-Press the "unlock analysis" button to ONE game and only press it ONCE, or else you may overload the server.
+Press the "unlock analysis" button to ONE GAME and only press it ONCE, or else you may overload the server.
 The backend server will take 10-20 seconds to unlock your analysis.
 In the meantime, you can navigate away from the page, or do whatever you like.
 After around 20-30 seconds (depending on your internet speed), refresh your page, and click into the analysis of the game whose button you had pressed.

 The review should be unlocked.
-If in your profile page your game has accuracy percentages, it means the game has been unlocked.
-If not, click into the game and see.
-If it still is locked, wait 30 more seconds before trying again.
+If in your profile page/homepage your game has accuracy percentages (as opposed to the text that says "review"), it means the game has been unlocked.
+If not, click into the game and see if you can access analysis.
+If it still is locked, wait 30 more seconds and refresh.
+If still not unlocked, try the "unlock analysis" button.